-We are happy to say that our primary service at 10:00 will still be livestreamed every Sunday for all who choose to worship from home.
+We are happy to say that our primary service at 11:00 will still be livestreamed every Sunday for all who choose to worship from home.
 (Early service cannot be made available by livestream.)
 No in-person worship in the Sanctuary has been approved by the Session.
 If you miss a service, you can go to our YouTube channel to see the recorded service at a later time.
-At 11:00, all are invited to join the Zoom Gathering Place conversation.
-There is also a Zoom discussion on The Psalms at 11:15 a.m.
+We have two Spiritual Growth classes that meet by Zoom each Sunday at 9:30 am.
 Details are in the Weekend Update each Friday.

 How to Prepare for 8:30 Worship

 Attendance is always an individual and voluntary matter.
 As much as we miss being together, because there is a known higher risk for complications if this virus is contracted, we encourage individuals in the following categories to participate by 10:00 livestream:

 - those who are over 65, and

 - those with underlying health conditions (high blood pressure, chronic lung disease, heart concerns, diabetes, severe obesity, asthma, or weakened immune system).